How a renovation loan can solve your home headaches

 So, yes, maybe you are for sure going to remodel your bathroom, but should you go with a midrange or upscale renovation?
 Are those fancy marble countertops worth it?
 This article digs into those questions and runs the ROI (return on investment) numbers for you.
 It’s a great place to start to get some of those questions answered.

-Whether your renovation plans consist of shopping for a fixer-upper or renovating what you already own, you’ll want to be sure to work with a renovation loan specialist.
+Whether your renovation plans consist of shopping for a fixer-upper or renovating what you already own, you’ll want to be sure to work with a renovation loan specialist from Guaranteed Rate.
 With their extensive knowledge on all the things that have the potential to pop up throughout a renovation, they’ll be able to help ensure your process runs as smoothly as possible.

-Our dedicated renovation specialists ensure a transparent and simple process, while a consultant oversees the project to protect you as a homeowner.
+Our dedicated renovation specialists ensure a transparent and simple process, while on larger projects a consultant may oversee the work to protect you as a homeowner.

 Our specialists will be able to walk you through the process, but it will generally include the following steps: